Genez-io/pulumi-genezio/provider/resources/documentation/project.md

-A project resource that will be deployed on the Genezio platform.

-The project resource is used to group resources together and manage them as a single unit.
-This resource should be used as the base resource for all other resources.
+A project resource that will be deployed on the Genezio platform.The project resource is used to group resources together and manage them as a single unit.

 The project resource will deploy an empty project on the Genezio platform.

-The project can then be used to deploy other resources.
-It is good practce to create a project resource first and then use the output of the project resource to deploy other resources.
+It is recommended to create a Project Resource as the first step in your deployment workflow.
+The output from this resource can then be utilized to provision and configure other resources within the project, ensuring they are properly associated and managed under a unified project.

 ## Example Usage